YUNG Citizen Champions Message of Injustice and Inequality With Latest Song and Music Video, 'Brown Butta' | Send2Press Newswire

 Make no mistake about it, “love of self and genuine respect and concern for others will always be part of what defines me,” says YUNG.

-Featured on the track and video is Jason Jett, another talented Charlotte artist.
+Featured on the track and video is Jason Jet, another talented Charlotte artist.
 His smooth and soulful rendering on the hook is a powerful compliment to YUNG Citizen’s poignant verses; both are guaranteed to forever be etched in your inner most consciousness after the first encounter.

 YUNG advises, “’Brown Butta’ will join his list of trademark creations guaranteed to inspire and motivate people to remain present in the moment and vigilant toward peaceful and meaningful change.”